PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.Azure.md

 ## Remarks

-In order to facilitate the development process with this service it is recommended the usage of [Service Bus Explorer](https://github.com/paolosalvatori/ServiceBusExplorer).
+In order to ease the development process with this service, it is recommended the usage of [Service Bus Explorer](https://github.com/paolosalvatori/ServiceBusExplorer).

-Service Bus Explorer facilitates the debugging process and also provides a good way to understand the concrete dynamics of this service.
+Service Bus Explorer facilitates the debugging process and provides a good way to understand the concrete dynamics of this service.